 - Enterococci - Because E.coli and Enterococci have different survival rates in water we use the Ent/E.coli ratio to see if any areas within the catchment point towards more recent or continuous sources of contamination

 - If we're really worried about a waterbody's water quality and it is in a residential area we will follow up with faecal sterol analysis and a test for whitening agents to determine whether the contamination is of human or animal origin."

 Trevor James - Environmental Monitoring Officer, West Coast Regional Council

 "...
 We sample for all 3 parameters (enterococci, Faecal coliforms & E.coli) in brackish waters and along a fresh-saline continuum if a sanitary survey is required.
-Faecal coliforms have been found to be a very good indicator of discharges from waste stabilistation/oxidation ponds (Lester Sinton, ESR has written a paper on this) - this includes discharges to the marine environment.
-We have got most of our marine outfalls from waste stabilistation/oxidation ponds to monitor this parameter for marine waters."
+Faecal coliforms have been found to be a very good indicator of discharges from waste stabilisation/oxidation ponds (Lester Sinton, ESR has written a paper on this) - this includes discharges to the marine environment.
+We have got most of our marine outfalls from waste stabilisation/oxidation ponds to monitor this parameter for marine waters."

 The Sanitary Inspection Category (SIC) is based upon the hazard assessment approach taken in the Annapolis Protocol, a microbiological monitoring scheme developed by the World Health Organisation (WHO 1999).

 The Annapolis Protocol framework has been adapted for New Zealand application in accordance with recommendations by expert scientific and practitioner working groups established by MfE for the purpose and field trials.